 Refund requests must be made in writing via email.
 Please validate that your request got to Mr. Sadoff by receiving a confirmation response from him.
 If you didn’t receive an email confirmation of receipt of your request for a refund, or cancelation, then please call his office at 310-444-1951.
 A full refund may be obtained if the cancelation is made at least 48 hours in advance of the webinar date.
-A cancelation can only be made for the full series of the three-webinar classes.
 No partial refunds.
 Refunds will be issued within 7 business days.

 Americans with Disabilities Requests

 Any requests for accommodations for a disability may be made directly to Mr. Sadoff by emailing Marc@RealHope.com

 Mr. Sadoff will make every effort to assure fair treatment for all participants and will attempt to anticipate problems.
 Yet, there may be issues that arise for participants.
 If you have a complaint or grievance please put it writing and contact Marc Sadoff, LCSW via email at Marc@RealHope.com or at his office at 310-444-1951